marczz/mzlinux_pages/media/media_players.md

         [remote controls](https://github.com/cmus/cmus/wiki/remote-control) from web,
         android, command line
     -   {{< iref "#mpris" "MPRIS" >}} support.
+    -   lyrics support through a perl plugin
+    -   limited cue support *when an external cue sheet has the same name than the audio*.
-    -   Tiny: cmus 2.7.0 is 24M res. / 17 shr on amd64 (may 2018)
+    -   Tiny: cmus 2.10.0 (2024) uses 41M res. / 32M shr on amd64

     Debian has a _cmus_ and a _cmus-plugin-ffmpeg_ package.

-    Cmus has uncommon key binding and unusual help system: you have to type 7 to get help on key-bindings, to know you have to type 7, you just need hit the 7 key!
-Of course q does not quit, h or ?  does not give help.
+    Cmus has some vi like bindings and some uncommon ones with an unusual help system: you have to type 7 to get help on key-bindings, to know you have to type 7, you just need hit the 7 key!
     But to be fair I must say that you are free to configure key-bindings as you want.

-    It is in active development in 2021 and packaged in Debian.
+    It is in active development in 2024 and packaged in Debian.
     -   [GitHub cmus repository](https://github.com/cmus/cmus)
     -   [cmus wiki](https://github.com/cmus/cmus/wiki)
     -   [Extensions and useful scripts](https://github.com/cmus/cmus/wiki)